What These Popular Holiday Foods Do to Your Blood Sugar

 Macaroni and cheese is high in sodium, and pastas in general are high in carbohydrates.

-Try these alternatives at holiday parties to keep your blood pressure and blood sugar low.
+Try eating these healthy dishes at holiday parties to keep your blood sugar levels in check.

 American Heart Association.
 (2021, November 1).
 Saturated Fat.
 Www.heart.org. https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/fats/saturated-fats